reZach/secure-electron-template/docs/app.md

 # App
 The main location where all of your application code lives.
-Inside this folder are 3 sub-folders:
+Inside this folder are 4 sub-folders:
 ```
+dist/
 electron/
 localization/
 src/
 ```

+#### dist
+This folder holds bundled files from webpack.
+You shouldn't be modifying anything in this folder, the files contained within will be regenerated upon build (dev or production).

 #### electron
 Electron-specific files.
 These would be the main file that creates the window (`main.js`), the menu bar (`menu.js`) or the preload script (`preload.js`).